Norfolk teen eager for shot once Pfizer is authorized for ages 12-15

 Her mother, Kathy Blanchard, said the shot would give the teen peace of mind.

 “She would be much more comfortable going out and doing things,” Blanchard said.
-“She's worried when we go out because she's a germaphobe, so yes ,she would definitely take it because she would feel protected.”
+“She's worried when we go out because she's a germaphobe, so yes, she would definitely take it because she would feel protected.”

-The COVID-19 vaccine is currently authorized for kids as young as 16, but with the greenlight from the FDA just days away, those aged 12 to 15 years old could start getting the shot as early as the end of the month.
+The COVID-19 vaccine is currently authorized for kids as young as 16, but with the green light from the FDA just days away, those aged 12 to 15 years old could start getting the shot as early as the end of the month.

 “We’ve seen some good news come out recently from Pfizer that their trials among 12- to15-year-olds have shown really promising results in terms efficacy and safety,” said Dr. Danny Avula, who leads Virginia’s COVID-19 vaccination program.